fivetran/dbt_app_reporting/README.md

 ```
 ## Step 3: Configure Your Variables
 ### Database and Schema Variables
 By default, this package looks for your app platform data in your target database.
-If this is not where your app platform data is stored, add the relevant `_database` variables to your `dbt_project.yml` file (see below).
+If this is not where your app platform data is stored, add the relevant `<connector>_database` variables to your `dbt_project.yml` file (see below).

-By default, this package also looks for specific schemas from each of your connectors.
-The schemas from each connector are highlighted in the code snippet below.
-If your data is stored in a different schema, add the relevant `_schema` variables to your `dbt_project.yml` file (see below).
+By default, this package also looks for your connector data in specific schemas (`itunes_connect` and `google_play` for Apple App Store and Google Play, respectively).
+If your data is stored in a different schema, add the relevant `<connector>_schema` variables to your `dbt_project.yml` file (see below).

-Additionally, by default, this package will also use the default source table names.
-If any of your tables are named differently, add the relevant `*_identifier` variables to your `dbt_project.yml` file.
+Additionally, this package will also use the default source table names.
+If any of your tables are named differently, add the relevant `<default_source_table_name>_identifier` variables to your `dbt_project.yml` file.
 For example, if your `app` table is named `app_usa` then you can set a variable for `app_identifier` to be `app_usa`.

 ```yml
 vars: